sarang87/MockCurrencyApp/README.md

 yarn install
 yarn start
 ```
+#### Configuration
+- Running on port 3000.

 #### Features
-- Fetches assets from server and displays real time updates in a table
+- Fetches assets from server and displays real time updates in a table.
-- Uses Redux for state management
+- Uses Redux for state management.
 - Table allows sorting, filtering and pagination.
+- Running on port 3000.

 ## Pre-requisites for running the code

-The backend should be running before the frontend.
+- The backend should be running before the frontend.
 Currently, if there is a network issue, the frontend does not handle these exceptioon acases for this version of the prototype.
 They will be added in the next version.

+- Ports are currenctly hardcoded and application needs to be configured to run on different port manually incase the above port is busy.